itsmealessandro/devops--CI-lab/nestJS/README.md

 # NestJS project structure
-the following is the basic nodeJS project structure:
+the following is the basic nestJS project structure:

 ```bash
 .